DUAL DIAGNOSIS

 ADHD, the acronym for attention deficit hyperactivity disorder, is one of the most common neurodevelopmental disorders in children and can persist into adolescence and adulthood.[1]
 It’s defined largely by its symptoms, which include hyperactivity, poor concentration, and behavioral problems.

-The medications most commonly used to treat ADHD are stimulants, which create opportunities for misuse and the development of substance use disorders.[2]
+The medications most commonly used to treat ADHD are stimulants, which can be associated with a risk of misuse and the development of substance use disorders.[2]
 Abuse of other substances, such as alcohol, is also common among people with ADHD.

 Jump to Section Chevron Down